Bristol Temple Meads station in its current form dates back to 1870 and it is glorious.

 The city centre is a 12 – 25 min walk away from Bristol Temple Meads.

-Then go ahead around the roundabout and walk down Victoria Street.
+3 - then go ahead around the roundabout and walk down Victoria Street.

 Bristol has no trams or metro of any kind, so the primary public transport option is to take a bus – routes/lines 8 and 9 and 72 stop on the station forecourt and connect Temple Meads station to the city centre.

-Routes 8 and 9 also go to charming Clifton Village; leave the buses at that stop if you want to visit the wondrous suspension bridge.
+Routes 8 and 9 also go to charming Clifton Village - leave the buses at that stop if you want to visit the wondrous suspension bridge.

 But it’s connected to Temple Meads station by the Bristol Ferry Company – it has a pier also named Temple Meads, which is a 5 min walk from the station.